tokay-lang/tokay/README.md

 ## License

-Tokay and its documentation is free software under the MIT license.
+Tokay is free software under the MIT license.<br>
 Please see the LICENSE file for more details.